Dombarth/tilers-sydney/guides/waterproofing-before-tiling-ryde.md

 Cure time depends on product and site conditions.
 It’s often quoted as **24–72 hours** depending on the system.

-The problem in real renovations isn’t that people don’t know cure time exists—it’s that schedules try to compress it.
+The problem in real renovations isn’t that people don’t know cure time exists-it’s that schedules try to compress it.

 If cure time is compressed, you’re taking risk that won’t show until later.